 What type of heated towel rail is best?

-There are three main types of heated towel rails.
+There are three main types of heated towel rails available for bathrooms.
 Which one is best for you will depend on your space, style and budget.

-- Liquid filled: As the name suggests, these towel warmers are filled with anti-corrosion fluid and use an electric element to heat the liquid.
+- Liquid-filled heated towel rails: As the name suggests, these towel warmers are filled with anti-corrosion fluid and use an electric element to heat the liquid.
 They take about an hour to reach optimum temperature of about 55°C. These are a great solution for anyone who prefers the subtle heat of hydronic systems to the dry heat of electric filaments.

 How do you install heated towel rails?